 Dogo Onsen is full of history, and has a separate area just for the Imperial family.

 After a good soak in the cleansing waters, you can go to the higher levels and relax in a yukata and have a cup of Japanese green tea.

 There are 4 levels with the average time there being 60 minutes.
 The simplest level starting at 410 yen and the top one being 1550 yen.

-This onsen is located on Kyushu Island and is a well known onsen town.
+Beppu onsen is located on Kyushu Island and is well known as an onsen town.
 There are several areas in the region to go to that you can have an onsen in.

 Although this is a well known onsen area it wasn’t my favourite place on Kyushu Island as being popular there were many people around.

 It was still good though and if you’re there definitely have one.

 In contrast by the volcano across the bay from Kagoshima on Kyushu I had a small simple onsen all to myself.

 These quieter onsens are cheaper (sometimes free) and easy to find if you ask the local people.
 Those are the onsen experiences you will truly love.

 Speaking of Kagoshima Ibusuki onsen is definitely a unique onsen experience to have.
 It is around a one hour train journey from Kagoshima city.